QuiteAFancyEmerald/Holy-Unblocker/README.md

 npm install
 ```

-Now simply add the folder you cloned this repo in in VSC.
+Now simply add the folder you cloned in VSC.
 Then run `npm install`.
 I recommend that if you are releasing this publically on GitHub that you add a `.gitignore` in your root directory with the following exclusions:

 `node_modules`